pflagerd/fastapi_learn_tutorial_user_guide/work-instructions/how to work through a tutorial.md

    ![image](https://github.com/user-attachments/assets/c0e91164-3fb3-404e-8c75-0231a503e352)

    Notice that in this case the link copied was `https://fastapi.tiangolo.com/tutorial/query-params-str-validations/#add-more-validations`

+3. Using Kate (or another editor) Tab 2 edit `fastapi_learn_tutorial_user_guide/RUNME`, replacing the first link on line 11 with the copied link:

+   ![image](https://github.com/user-attachments/assets/da7f2b20-b8ce-4584-88f4-3982b54f4575)

-3. Paste the link and a screen shot of the next tutorial or next chunk of the current tutorial into the issue associated with working through the tutorial. e.g. [#64](https://github.com/pflagerd/fastapi_learn_tutorial_user_guide/issues/64)
+4. Paste the same link and a screen shot of the next tutorial or next chunk of the current tutorial into the issue associated with working through the tutorial. e.g. [#64](https://github.com/pflagerd/fastapi_learn_tutorial_user_guide/issues/64)

    Rationale: This step is intended to give us a visual cue as to what the copied link will look like when put into a browser.

-4. Using Kate (or another editor) Tab 2 edit `fastapi_learn_tutorial_user_guide/RUNME`, replacing the first link on line 11 with the copied link:

-   ![image](https://github.com/user-attachments/assets/da7f2b20-b8ce-4584-88f4-3982b54f4575)

 5. From the link just pasted make a variable called *new-tutorial-directory* containing the portion of the URL following the `https://fastapi.tiangolo.com/tutorial/` AND preceding the `/#`(e.g. `query-params-str-validations`)

    Rationale: We will use this variable name to refer to this portion later in this work instruction.